According to the Arts

 What the movies did not consider, and would not be expected to, is that cost management activities applied to health insurance coverage are not the province of health insurers and managed care organizations only.
 Self-insured employers, for example (for-profit and nonprofit), often choose to pay for health care directly instead of paying premiums to insurers, and so have an interest in taking actions to lower costs for their own profitability.
 Some, but not all by any means, will therefore encourage or demand that their third-party administrators (e.g., health care insurers, pharmacy benefit managers) carry out aggressive cost management practices like those seen in the movies.
 (2) In serving payer clients in these roles, third-party administrators share accountability for the clinical and ethical consequences of their involvement in cost management actions.

 Viewers could take from the movies that any management of health care costs are prima facie inappropriate, unethical, and even illegal.
 But when considered from broader understandings of heath care financing, they could temper their reactions when taking into account the ways health care insurance provides access to health care that wouldn’t be possible without it.
 One way is just by spreading the risk for these costs over large groups making coverage available to people who do not have access to it through other means.
 And, for another, the need to set limits for coverage because of the insatiable demand for it creates opportunities for interjecting reasonableness and fairness into coverage policies and cost management practices.
-(3) Thus, the movies should not be interpreted as calling for elimination of health care insurance altogether, but rather that it be reasonable and fair in the products and services covered and how they work for the people affected.
+(3) Thus, the movies should not be used in calls for eliminating health care insurance management practices altogether, but rather for demands that they be reasonable and fair for the people affected.

 Will it Ever End?

 The movies helped to identify the problems early, and also to bring attention to them, even if the problems were used only as plot points.
-Along with professional health organizations, news media, and consumer advocates, they may have helped push legislatures and regulatory agencies into creating laws and rules about how health care insurance cost management activities must and must not be run.
-These measures helped some, but media stories, books, and movies highlighting the problems still appear regularly keeping the rage alive, and maybe even intensifying it to the level anticipated in the movie John Q.
+Professional health organizations and consumer advocates among other affected constituencies pushed legislatures and regulators into creating laws and rules about how health care insurance cost management activities must and must not be run.
+And accreditation agencies reacted as well in creating new standards and criteria tied to coverage policies and management practices.
+These measures helped some, but the rage remains, and is maybe even intensifying to a level the movie John Q anticipated.

 Notes